sgharms/manager-readme/manager_readme.md

 moments of my full attention.
 Slacks will be closed.
 Notifications will be off.
 Phones will be put away.
 This is 30 _high-quality_ minutes per week.

-In order for us to make sure that our time is best used I have a Google Document shared just for the two of us.
+In order for us to make sure that our time is best used, I have a Google Document shared just for the two of us.
 Here we'll keep minutes of what we discussed.
 We can also put topics in here for things on the agenda in our next meeting.
 We'll also catalog wins and losses here: this record will help me pitch you for new roles and opportunities.

 Some people, particularly when the topic is emotional or challenging, like to bury it in the last few minutes of a 1/1.
+I did this for many years.
 If you can, let's try to put those at the front of the meeting where we can treat them gently and with respect.
 How you feel is very real to me.

 <a name="feedback"></a>